zyndagj/zyndagj.github.io/_posts/2017-02-06-agave-executionSystem.markdown

 ```

 Your new Mason *executionSystem* is ready for use!
 In my next post, I plan on demonstrating how to clone and deploy apps to personal systems.
 If you can't wait, just follow the [CyVerse SDK](https://github.com/cyverse/cyverse-sdk), but specify Mason as your executionSystem in your app description.

+*2017-02-10 - Guide was updated to use ssh keys instead of passwords for authentication.*